Detin85/Memory-Game/README.md

-# Jogo-da-memoria
+# Memory-Game

-Jogo da memoria usando HTML5, CSS e JavaScript
+Creating the game using HTML5, CSS and JavaScript.